Đầm Cút - the 3km "moat" that surrounds Hoa Lu Cave

 While a reasonable distance from Ninh Binh City, it is fairly easy to find and makes a very scenic journey.
 First make your way to the marina of the Van Long nature reserve then turn left and continue straight on the long Van Lang dike concourse until you see the large sign for Thung Lau on the right.
 Of course, with Google maps directions are somewhat redundant but if you lose internet, these directions might help.

 On festival days, you might be able to join a tour group however for most part, you will need to self-drive or charter a taxi/Grab ride.
-Make sure you stipulate the return journey as taxis and their ilk are a rare occurrence in these parts of the wood
+Make sure you stipulate the return journey as taxis and their ilk are a rare occurrence in these parts of the woods.

 Discover Ninh Binh